molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ##### Aggregation mod

-The aggregation mod allows you to produce counts for queries on the data.
+The aggregation module allows you to produce counts for queries on the data.

 The screen has 2 area's, the controls and the results, the controls allow you to choose the attributes you wish to use for the aggregation.